 How Economic Inequality and Pollution Can Create a Vicious Cycle

-The Stanford study notes that inequality affects the health of disadvantaged individuals and communities, which can make it more difficult for them to adapt to environmental changes.
+The previously-mentioned Stanford study notes that inequality affects the health of disadvantaged individuals and communities, which can make it more difficult for them to adapt to environmental changes.
 People who are living in poverty may not be able to afford nutritious food and may not have access to quality health care.
 If their employer does not provide paid sick days, taking time off can make it even harder to get by financially.
 They may therefore decide not to take a day off to visit a doctor or stay home and rest when necessary.

-If people are desperately trying to get by, they may take actions that have negative impacts on their communities in order to earn money to feed their families.
+If people are desperately trying to get by, they may take actions that have negative impacts on their communities to make a living.
 In those cases, immediate economic needs can take precedence over the long-term health of the environment and the health of the people who live in those impoverished communities.

-All across the United States, people in positions of power have made decisions without regard for how they could affect the health, economic opportunity, and lives of others.
+All across the United States, people in positions of power have made decisions without regard for how they could affect the health, economic opportunities, and lives of others.
 Ben Crump Law, PLLC represents people who have suffered because of those decisions and helps them seek justice.

 We can file a lawsuit against those who have polluted your neighborhood.
-We can seek compensation and seek to correct the damage that has been done.
+We can seek compensation and seek to correct the damage to your community.
 Call the office of Ben Crump Law, PLLC to speak with a member of our staff and schedule a free consultation to learn more.